tushev/aojdk-updatewatcher/README.md

 v.2.0: The app was refactored.
 However, some codestyle issues still remain - for a single-person-maintained project, they are not a major issue.
 My top priority is app stability and robustness.

 [![CodeFactor](https://www.codefactor.io/repository/github/tushev/aojdk-updatewatcher/badge)](https://www.codefactor.io/repository/github/tushev/aojdk-updatewatcher)
-[*] Please note that blank-line related rules such as consecutive blank lines, blank lines preceding brackets etc were disables in CodeFactor.
+(`¹`) Please note that blank-line related rules such as `The code must not contain multiple blank lines in a row.`, `A closing curly bracket must not be preceded by a blank line. `, `An opening curly bracket must not be followed by a blank line` etc were **disabled** in CodeFactor.

 ## Known not-a-bugs